Pouria-Rezaeii/rxjs-response-cache/README.md

-## RxJS Cache Service
+## <section id="beginning"> RxJS Cache Service </section>
-RxJS cache response is a lightweight (22 KB zipped), zero-dependencies, client-side package, which is designed to enhance user experience in applications where data remains static during a session or changes infrequently.
+RxJS cache response is a lightweight (22 KB zipped), zero-dependencies, client-side package, designed to improve user experience in applications where data remains static or changes infrequently during user browsing.

-By efficiently caching responses from RxJS GET method calls, the package ensures that users don't experience unnecessary delays.
-When stale data is available, users will see it promptly, reducing wait times and creating a seamless browsing experience.
+By efficiently caching responses from RxJS GET method calls, the package ensures users won't hit unnecessary delays.
+When stale data is available, users will see it promptly, cutting down wait times and creating a seamless browsing experience.

 ### <section id="features"> Main Features </section>